flumeapp/help.flumeapp.com/whatsnew/README.md

 - FIXED: Various issues related to the last line of text getting clipped.
 - FIXED: A crash on login if you had no internet connection, or the initial request failed.
 - FIXED: Scroll-wheel mice did not pre-fetch content and relied on scrolling all the way to the bottom.
-- FIXED: When switching tabs, the wrong titlebar could appear.
+- FIXED: When switching tabs, the wrong title bar could appear.
 - FIXED: Sending a like as the first message of a new conversation did nothing.
 - FIXED: A crash when sending a photo/video as the first message of a new conversation.
 - FIXED: If a user previously had a biography, website, or profile context, and later deleted them, the profile header view did not reflect the latest info.